Machealb/GSVD_Iter/README.md

 # GSVD_Iter

-* gsvd_iter is a MATLAB code library for computing a few Generalized Singular Value Decomposition (GSVD) components of large-scale matrix pairs.
+* GSVD_Iter is a MATLAB code library for computing a few Generalized Singular Value Decomposition (GSVD) components of large-scale matrix pairs.

 For a matrix pair $\{A,B\}$, if m >= n >= p then the GSVD has the form: